Skip to main content

 Tuesday, September 18, 2007

-The Champions of Health award recognizes the center for improving the health and well-being of rural Oklahomans, who make up more than half of the state’s population.
+The Champions of Health award recognizes the center for improving rural Oklahomans' health and well-being, who comprise more than half of the state’s population.
 It lauds the center’s positive results through osteopathic student education and residency training, research, program applications, advocacy and alliances with other organizations that share the same goals.

 In addition, the award recognizes the center’s impact on osteopathic physicians and their rural practices as it provides support services and strengthens the broader health care delivery systems in the rural communities where they practice.
 The physicians are prepared for the unique challenges of rural medicine, ensuring that quality physicians are available to serve rural Oklahomans.
 The award will be presented on Oct.
 8 at the National Cowboy and Western Heritage Museum in Oklahoma City.

 The Rural Health Association of Oklahoma’s award, presented Sept.
-14 at the organization’s annual conference, honored OSU for its dedication and commitment to rural health, and for serving as an example for other organizations to follow.
+14 at the organization’s annual conference, honored OSU for its dedication and commitment to rural health and for serving as an example for other organizations.

-The association also named OSU College of Osteopathic Medicine alumnus Dr. Mike Ogle of Enid as Rural Practitioner of the Year.
+The association also named Dr. Mike Ogle of Enid, an alumnus of OSU College of Osteopathic Medicine alumnus Dr. Mike Ogle of Enid, as Rural Practitioner of the Year.

 MENUCLOSE